TabakaLab/ocelli/docs/source/usage.rst

 Here are some tips for starting data exploration with Ocelli.

-1. For multi-view analyses, arrays (:obj:`numpy.ndarray` or :obj:`scipy.sparse.csr_matrix`) storing views (or modalities) should be saved to ``adata.obsm``.
+1. For multimodal analyses, arrays (:obj:`numpy.ndarray` or :obj:`scipy.sparse.csr_matrix`) storing views (or modalities) should be saved to ``adata.obsm``.
 They should be already preprocessed, or at least dimensionally reduced.
 Note: lower-dimensional :obj:`numpy.ndarray` arrays (up to ~ 50-1000 dimensions depending on the number of cells) result in faster analyses.

 2. If you have very high-dimensional views such as RNA-seq gene expression matrix, or ATAC-seq peak count matrix, preprocess them in a seperate :obj:`anndata.AnnData` objects.
-Then create new ``adata``, and copy the preprocessed matrices to ``adata.obsm`` for multi-view exploration.
+Then create new ``adata``, and copy the preprocessed matrices to ``adata.obsm`` for multimodal exploration.

 3. The exception from above procedure is when you have a single-view high-dimensional matrix, and you intend to generate views automatically using ``oci.pp.generate_views``.
 In such case, save your matrix to ``adata.X`` and Ocelli will save new views automatically to ``adata.obsm``.
 See Tutorial 3.